A serious dog requires a serious crate, so let’s take a look and figure out which is the best heavy duty dog crate.

 - Keyed entry is somewhat inconvenient

-The Guardian Gear Empire Dog Cage from Proselect turned out to be the best heavy duty dog crate.
+The ProSelect Empire Dog Cage from Proselect turned out to be the best heavy duty dog crate.
 There were several reasons for this choice.
 First, we disqualified the cages that included a top door.
 A top door creates a potential choking hazard as well as a second potential avenue of escape.
 This cage also had very large and sturdy wheels as compared to the others.